 Because house confinement is seen as a less severe punishment than a typical jail sentence, it is only given to individuals who are under special circumstances and are not considered dangerous offenders.

 House arrest is often granted to people who have extenuating circumstances that would be disproportionately affected by imprisonment.
-For example, parents who have minor children or an adult dependant would be left without a caretaker if they were behind bars.
+For example, parents who have minor children or adult dependents would be left without a caretaker if they were behind bars.
 Other mitigating circumstances for house confinement include the presence of a chronic illness or disability.
 Of course, these situations must be proven in court as reasonable circumstances.
 A criminal attorney is the best resource to advocate for these situations.

 When placed under house arrest, the individual will be surveilled through an electronic monitoring device that sends their location to a designated law enforcement agency.
 For DUI cases, the individual may also be subject to a Secure Continuous Remote Alcohol Monitoring (SCRAM) device which monitors alcohol consumption by detecting levels of alcohol usage in perspiration.
 The individual is responsible for the cost of installation and upkeep associated with the devices.